March 16, 2015

 Executive Branch Media Talks

 Visit the following links to access President Obama’s and Governor McAuliffe’s regularly scheduled media talks.

 Visit the following links for information on official state and local government meetings open to the public.

-The next update will be available during the week of May 19, 2013.
+The next update will be available on or after March 23, 2015.
 For questions regarding this information, please contact VCU Office of Government Relations at (804) 828-1235 or email@example.com.

 To be added to or removed from the weekly legislative updates email distribution list, please send an email to firstname.lastname@example.org.